aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 portion.PortionFormat.LineFormat.FillFormat.SolidFillColor.Color = Color.Black;
 ```

-Here is a resulting text:
+The resulting text:

 ![todo:image_alt_text](image-20200930114108-4.png)

-Now let's take a look on the effects that can be applied to the text via PowerPoint UI:
+## Applying Other WordArt Effects

+**Using Microsoft PowerPoint**

+From the program’s interface, you can apply these effects to a text, text block, shape, or similar element:

 ![todo:image_alt_text](image-20200930114129-5.png)

-On the low level, the effect above may be applied to text, text block, shape or other element.
-For example, Shadow, Reflection and Glow effects are applied to the text.
-3D Format and 3D Rotation effects are applied to the text block.
-Soft Edges property is usually applied to a Shape object
-(Note: it has an effect when none of the 3D Format properties are set).
+For example, Shadow, Reflection, and Glow effects can be applied to a text; 3D Format and 3D Rotation effects can be applied to a text block; Soft Edges property can be applied to a Shape Object (it still has an effect when no 3D Format property is set).

+### Applying Shadow Effects

-Let us set the properties that relate to the text only.
-Set shadow effect to the text:
+Here, we intend to set the properties relating to a text only.
+We apply the shadow effect to a text using this code in C#:

 ``` csharp
 portion.PortionFormat.EffectFormat.EnableOuterShadowEffect();